CoFH/cofh.github.io/README.md

 - (Optional) Add the new page to the menu tree.
 To do this, read the below section on how to edit the menu.

 ## Editing the menu
 The menu used to navigate the site is dynamically generated using a YAML-formatted file: *_data/tree.yml*.
 You can define the name and URL of the menu items there.
-It is also possible to give them [icons from UIkit](http://getuikit.com/docs/icon.html) or 32x32 images from the _images/icons-32_ folder.
+It is also possible to give them [icons from UIkit](http://getuikit.com/docs/icon.html).
 Check out the items that are already there for examples of the format.

 ## Rules
 - Always try using UIkit components before writing custom CSS.
 UIkit offers a _lot_ to help design pages, so take your time to get used to it.